williamcnewman/williamcnewman.github.io/index.md

 # William C. Newman
 I am a fifth year PhD student in mathematics at The Ohio State University.
 My advisor is [Hsian-Hua Tseng](https://people.math.osu.edu/tseng.109/).
 ## Research Interests
-Most of my interests lie in algebraic geometry.
-My favorite sub-area within algebraic geometry is enumerative geometry, which then leads me to studying intersection theory, moduli spaces, and algebraic stacks.
+I work in algebraic geometry.
+My thesis work deals with intersection theory on moduli spaces.
+My other work, past and present, is on various topics withing algebraic geometry, most of which deal with aspects of the Chow groups/cohomology of varieties.
 I am also interested in combinatorics and number theory.
 ## Preprints
 [Tame nodal stacky curves](https://arxiv.org/abs/2509.20629) with Martin Bishop